 Trimming your dog's nails is essential to prevent them from growing too long and causing discomfort.

 If your Pomeranian doesn't wear its nails down naturally, you should trim them regularly.
 If the nail clicks when they touch the floor, it's too long.

 Grooming is essential to maintaining your Pomeranian dog's health and well-being.
-In addition to checking for sores, rashes, or signs of infection such as redness, and painful skin inflammation in areas of the body, you'll be able to check their ears smell good without any wax buildup.
+In addition to checking for sores, rashes, or signs of infection, such as redness and painful skin inflammation in body areas, you'll be able to check their ears smell good without any wax buildup.

 Children And Other Pets

 The energetic Pomeranian is an excellent dog for active families.
 He loves playing with kids but needs an older child, adult, or teenager to care for him because this dog breed, especially young puppies, is fragile.